AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 If you buy through a reliable used car dealership, like CarMax or Berkshire Hathaway Automotive, a lot of prices will be non-negotiable.
 Still, you can always assess the price of a vehicle by comparing its cost online.

-Trusted online used car price estimators like Kelley Blue Book, Edmunds, and Consumer Reports list price ranges for a wide range of vehicles3.
+Trusted online used car price estimators like Kelley Blue Book, Edmunds, and Consumer Reports list price ranges for a wide range of vehicles.
 Regardless of whether you make an assessment yourself, compare prices, or use an online evaluator, test drive the car and take it to a mechanic.
 More on how to execute a comprehensive inspection is below.

 Following Best Safety Practices When Buying a Used Car